aertslab/CREsted-paper/README.md

 ## Figure 4

+**Comparing MES-like states across cancers in cell lines and biopsies.**

+## Figure 5

 **Transfer learning from and benchmarking against a large pre-trained sequence-to-function model.**

+A general [model training](https://github.com/aertslab/CREsted/blob/main/docs/tutorials/borzoi_atac_finetuning.ipynb) notebook can be found for this dataset in the CREsted repository.

-## Figure 5
+## Figure 6

 **DeepZebrafish can be used to design cell type-specific enhancers in the whole zebrafish over development.**